mrnobody123/Awesome-OGRE3D/README.md

 # Awsome-OGRE3D
-A curated list of asome stuff made with help of OGRE3D
+A curated list of awsome stuff( i'll add mostly open-source ) that mostly still works with the help of OGRE3D

-i'm just starting with this you're welcome to fork and edit
+i'm just starting with this so you're welcome to fork and edit( more info can be found at wiki.ogre3d.org )

 links to be added...